SnowBall-Bqiu/static-artifacts-github/README.md

 # static-artifacts

-This repository is dedicated to storing static assets for various open-source projects maintained by [Your Name/Organization].
+This repository is dedicated to storing static assets for various open-source projects maintained by SnowBall-Bqiu.
 It serves as a central location for commonly used resources such as images, fonts, stylesheets, JavaScript files, and other media files.

 ## Purpose